SFU-Archives/email-archiving/archivists/appraisal.md

 # Validation
 <img align="right" width = "450" src="../images/workflow-phaseD.png">

 During the **appraisal phase** the archivist reviews the transferred email and conducts folder-level appraisal if feasible.
-The archivist deleted folders appraised for destruct and re-exports and converts the email selected for long-term preservation.
+The archivist deletes folders appraised for destruction and re-exports and converts the email selected for long-term preservation.

 ## Contents
 - [Review / assess transferred email](#review-assess-transferred-email)